Miners earn split with Mill Rats

 The first three innings of game two were a bit unusual.

-The Miners scored three runs on Johnstown starter Luke Ferguson’s first six pitches.
+The Miners, who stopped a four-game losing streak, scored three runs on Johnstown starter Luke Ferguson’s first six pitches.
 Silas Butler, Devin Hooper, Alex Christie and Eddie Leon all jumped on the first pitch — doubles by Hooper and Christie resulting in runs.
 Blake Lazaris then hit a sacrifice fly on a 1-0 pitch to drive in Christie and the Miners led 3-0 after one.

 But Johnstown was able to score two runs in the second and again in the third with just one out as Miners starter Tyler Lafferty lost control of the strike zone.